wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 29:**

 • Defined the generator and discriminator models that will be used for training a generative RNN model using Professor Forcing method. (https://github.com/wytyang00/undertale_deltarune_soundtrack_generator)

+---

+**Day 30:**

+• Implemented a free-running sequence generation function for my generator model.
+It's yet to be tested, but it should pass starting inputs to the generator model and sequentially generate a new sequence by letting the generator use its last output as current input. (https://github.com/wytyang00/undertale_deltarune_soundtrack_generator?fbclid=IwAR2vhPqbPo3Kz9BcJir6MOb8H-lt9FRubjmL6SpcfV-wh6Vprub_T5tCEvs)